mgtools/HAPiID/README.md

 A final round of spectral search is performed using [MSGFPlus.jar](MSGF+/MSGFPlus.jar) over the final (expanded) database.
 Unique identified peptides reported by the script [get_uniquePeptides.py](scripts/get_uniquePeptides.py)

+# Using HAPiID with new (user defined) database, starting from contigs

+We have included helper scripts that will allow the user to compile their own database.
+The user has to provide their own contings (and/or complete reference genomes), and the scripts will extract the necesarry information from these contigs in order to compile a protein database and run HAPiID.